-Vacancy Savings: The anticipated savings resulting from the delay in staffing new positions and those positions that become vacant during the course of the school year.
+Vacancy Savings: The anticipated savings resulting from the delay in staffing new and vacant positions.

 Unit: Each school, central office department, network office, or other special operating entity represented by a five-digit number.
 Examples of units include the Law Department and DuSable High School.